 When it comes to guitar cables, the Mogami Platinum series resides at the higher end of the spectrum, both in terms of quality and price.
-While your average musician probably can’t justify paying just over $100 for something as simple as a guitar cable, this one does actually offer some significant advantages over its more reasonably priced counterparts.
+While your average musician probably can’t justify paying big bucks for something as simple as a guitar cable, this one does actually offer some significant advantages over its more reasonably priced counterparts.
 Mogami has engineered this cable to help minimize some of the issues that tend to affect some of the less expensive cables on the market.
 This is a very high-quality cable, and it can actually make a pretty significant difference in your guitar tone.
 While they did build the Platinum series to a very high standard, this cable does have a few shortcomings depending on perspective.
 If you can justify shelling out a significant chunk of cash for a guitar cable, the Mogami Platinum series is certainly worth checking out.

 This cable is built to a very high standard, and the quality difference is noticeable.
 These cables excel at reducing background and handling noise thanks to the ample cable shielding.
 The shielding is overkill compared to the Fender and Monster cables that your average musician employs, but it drastically reduces the amount of noise in your guitar signal so that heavy duty shielding does serve a purpose and is well worth it in some cases.
 The cable’s construction also helps to prevent the cable from becoming tangled.
 With such a heavy duty design, this cable will probably last you a very long time, especially with proper care.